dan-leo/Wireless-Gate-Controller/README.md

 * Possibly add a card reader.

-Debugging: have a look at the debug.h folder and change variables to enable certain serial/lcd debugging outputs
+Debugging: have a look at the debug.h folder and change variables in core_setup() to enable certain serial/lcd debugging outputs

 CN2 | Signal Name | RL78/G14 Pin Name | Function